 Therapy is collaborative.

-The contract between client and therapist involves active participation on both our parts.
-My role includes bringing expertise to the relationship—a blend of education, training, and personal and professional experience.
-Your role can include many things: being open to new ideas or practices, observing your thoughts and emotions between sessions, and providing regular feedback.
+The work between client and therapist involves active participation for both of us.
+My part is bringing expertise—a blend of education, training, and personal and professional experience.
+Your role can include many things: being open to new ideas or practices, observing your thoughts and emotions between sessions, and providing regular feedback to me.

 Therapy is fun at times.

-It’s important to reflect on strengths, resiliencies, the times when things are going right.
+It’s important to reflect on strengths, resiliency, the times when things are going right.
 It can feel healing to be able to laugh together.

 Therapy is not just talking.